loomchild/theo-rails/README.md

 ## Introduction

 Thanks to Hotwire, it's now possible to build sophisticated server-rendered user interfaces in Ruby on Rails.
-Yet ERB, Rails' most popular template language, has unintuitive partial syntax, especially for someone used to working with Vue.js or React components.
+However, ERB, Rails' most popular template language, has unintuitive partial syntax, especially for those used to working with Vue.js or React components.

 With Theo, you can render a partial using HTML-like syntax:
 ```